sheydabahrami/YOLOv3_TF2/README.md

 # YOLO_v3_tutorial
-This tutorial is about creating an API using FLASK for an image recogniton task by YOLOv3 algorithm
+This tutorial is about creating an API using FLASK for an image recognition task by YOLOv3 algorithm

 For understanding codes you can use these references: